Lexa4RU/Raspberrypi/discord_bot/readme.md

 - timestamp creator with all the possible modifiers usable in discord
 - cleaner, will clean all the messages of the bot and all of his commands

-I used it as well, to create
+I used it as well, to create some small programs via commands, since it's python it's very easy to make small changes and add new features.